Order by phone:

 TV Deals

 Unless you sign up for Sky Glass or Sky Stream, you’ll have to get a satellite dish installed.
-There’s no need for this with BT, it’s just a shame its TV deals aren’t a little cheaper.
+There’s no need for this with EE, it’s just a shame its TV deals aren’t a little cheaper.

 Mobile bundles